Lateral Epicondylitis (Tennis Elbow)

 Lateral epicondylitis is a degenerative tendinopathy of the extensor carpi radialis brevis (ECRB) origin at the lateral epicondyle of the humerus.
 Histologically, the tissue demonstrates angiofibroblastic tendinosis: disordered collagen, vascular hyperplasia, fibroblast proliferation, and a conspicuous absence of inflammatory cells.

 Lateral epicondylitis is a degenerative tendinopathy of the extensor carpi radialis brevis (ECRB) origin at the lateral epicondyle of the humerus.
 Histologically, the tissue demonstrates angiofibroblastic tendinosis: disordered collagen, vascular hyperplasia, fibroblast proliferation, and a conspicuous absence of inflammatory cells.
-Despite the suffix "-itis," the condition is not inflammatory in the classic sense — which has important implications for treatment.
+Despite the suffix "-itis," the condition is not inflammatory in the classic sense.
+This has important implications for treatment.

 The ECRB origin is the primary affected structure.
 It occupies the deep, anterior surface of the common extensor origin and is vulnerable because of its poor vascularity and the high tensile loads applied during wrist extension and forearm supination.
 Repetitive microtrauma from backhand strokes, computer mouse use, screwdriving, or meat-cutting are classic precipitants.